dolftenhave/nvim-tmux-colorsync.nvim/README.md

 ```
 ## Planned-Features

-- Live updating of tmux accent colours to math nvim (eg. when changing modes in nvim).
+- Live updating of tmux accent colours to match nvim (eg. when changing modes in nvim).